 South Asia suffers from extreme air pollution.
-Nine of the ten cities with the most severe air pollution in the world are in South Asia.
-In the northern part of the region, with a high concentration of poor households, the average annual concentration of fine particulate matter ($PM{2.5}$) is around 16 times the maximum that the World Health Organization (WHO) considers healthy (Figure 1.1).
-In addition to high ambient air pollution, poor households also experience high levels of indoor air pollution, caused by the use of solid fuels for cooking and heating.
+Of the world's 10 cities with the most severe air pollution, 9 are in South Asia.
+In the northern part of the region, which has a high proportion of poor households, the average annual concentration of fine particulate matter ($PM{2.5}$) is about 16 times the maximum that the World Health Organization considers healthy (map 1.1).
+In addition to high ambient air pollution, poor households also experience high levels of indoor air pollution, caused by the use of solid fuel for cooking and heating.

 The exposure to extreme air pollution has severe health impacts.
-Current air pollution is estimated to cause over 2 million premature deaths each year in South Asia. $PM{2.5}$ is now also understood to be an important causative factor in many non-communicable health risks.
-For newborns, it has been associated with low birthweights and premature births.
+Current air pollution is estimated to cause more than 2 million premature deaths each year in South Asia. $PM{2.5}$ is now also understood to be an important causative factor in many noncommunicable health risks.
+For newborns, it has been associated with low birthweight and premature birth.
 For children, it can lead to asthma, stunting, and reduced cognitive development, with lifelong consequences.
-In adults, $PM{2.5}$ is associated with chronic obstructive lung disease, ischemic heart disease, lower respiratory infections, lung cancer, strokes, and type II diabetes.
+In adults, $PM{2.5}$ is associated with chronic obstructive lung disease, ischemic heart disease, lower respiratory infections, lung cancer, strokes, and type 2 diabetes.
 For the elderly, a correlation with dementia has been established.

 Air pollution comes with economic costs.
-Increased morbidity raises health-care costs and reduces the number of days worked per person.
+Increased morbidity raises health care costs and reduces the number of days worked per person.
 Stunting leads to lower productivity later in life.
-Firms and skilled workers might choose not to locate in areas with severe air pollution (World Bank 2018).
-Potentially, factories could be temporarily closed, or traffic could be temporarily limited during periods of peak pollution.
+Firms and skilled workers might choose not to locate in areas with severe air pollution (Lozano-Gracia and Soppelsa 2019).
+Potentially, factories could be temporarily closed or traffic could be temporarily limited during periods of peak pollution.

-South Asian countries have made strides in strengthening air quality management (AQM) programs, but more work is needed.
-Recent years have seen a wave of policy responses introduced to combat air pollution, including the Draft Bangladesh Clean Air Act, India's National Clean Air Programme (NCAP), and the National Electrical Vehicles Policy in Pakistan.
+South Asian countries have made strides in strengthening air quality management programs, but more work is needed.
+A wave of policy responses have been introduced in recent years to combat air pollution, including the draft Bangladesh Clean Air Act, India's National Clean Air Programme, and the National Electric Vehicles Policy in Pakistan.
 These recent policy changes will allow economies to grow without corresponding increases in air pollution.
 Further measures beyond these decoupling efforts will, however, be necessary for South Asian countries to reduce air pollution.